 delving into the computer graphics pipeline, openGL, projection and

-viewing techniques and illumination models to delve futher into your
+viewing techniques and illumination models to delve further into your

-In the 2nd semester you will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
-In Real-time Rendering you will explore the graphics pipeline, GPUs as well as a variety of shading, illumination and rendering techniques.
+In semesters one and two you will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
+In Real-Time Rendering you will explore the graphics pipeline, GPUs as well as a variety of shading, illumination and rendering techniques.
 The Augmented Reality module equips students with a solid background in alternative 3-D compositing techniques.
-You will learn to develop interative applications on both PC and mobile devices.
-The third core strand module explores Real-time Animation techniques which in addition to introducing blending, kinematics and motion capture will involve three programming assignments and the development of an project proposal in real-time animaiton.
-Finally, Option 1 allows you to once again broaden your core skills in augmented & virtual reality with a module chosen from the other strands in this MSc programme.
+You will learn to develop interactive applications on both PC and mobile devices.
+The third core strand module explores Real-Time Animation techniques which in addition to introducing blending, kinematics and motion capture will involve three programming assignments and the development of an project proposal in real-time animation.
+Finally, option 1 and 2 allows you to once again broaden your core skills in augmented & virtual reality with a module chosen from the other strands in this MSc programme.

-By April, you will have chosen your dissertation topic, picked and consulted with your chosen supervisor and be ready to develop substantial time researchering and prototyping your work.
+By April, you will have chosen your Dissertation topic, picked and consulted with your chosen supervisor and be ready to develop substantial time researching and prototyping your work.
 We expect that the top projects should deliver publishable quality papers over this period.